abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 recognition, it’s possible to realize, *I can drop this.
 I don’t need to hold onto this.
 I can let it go.* We might then notice the sense of ease in the mind that comes when we are able to do that.
-We may also gain insight into impermanence that appears right there, because if we don’t hold onto something then it just moves on by itself.
+We may also gain insight into the impermanence that appears right there, because if we don’t hold onto something then it just moves on by itself.
 As quickly as it appears, it passes away, particularly in the realm of feelings, perceptions, and moods.
 When we don’t hold onto those experiences, we see how quickly they change, morph, disappear, reappear, and disappear again.